oven-sh/bun/docs/runtime/hot.md

 Instead, Bun uses operating system native filesystem watcher APIs like kqueue or inotify to detect changes to files.
 Bun also does a number of optimizations to enable it scale to larger projects (such as setting a high rlimit for file descriptors, statically allocated file path buffers, reuse file descriptors when possible, etc).

 {% /callout %}

-The following examples shows real-time reloading using the [save-on-keypress](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) plugin for VSCode, which saves the current file on each keystroke.
+The following examples show Bun live-reloading as it is edited, with VSCode configured to save the file [on each keystroke](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save).

 {% codetabs %}